Lithops: Propagation

 Propagation of Lithops is by seed or cuttings.
 Cuttings can only be used to produce new plants after a plant has naturally divided to form multiple heads, so most propagation is by seed.
 Lithops can readily be pollinated by hand if two separate clones of a species flower at the same time, and seed will be ripe about 9 months later.
 Seed is easy to germinate, but the seedlings are small and vulnerable for the first year or two, and will not flower until at least two or three years old.

 Conservation status

-At least half of the species listed in the Red List of South African Plants are classified as endangered or threatened for various reasons, including poaching for the succulent horticultural trade, habitat degradation, and decreased or restricted range due to urban and agriculture expansion.
+At least half of the species listed in the Red List of South African Plants are classified as critically endangered, endangered, or threatened for various reasons, including poaching for the succulent horticultural trade, habitat degradation, and decreased or restricted range due to urban and agriculture expansion.